mathworks-robotics/awesome-matlab-robotics/README.md

 # Awesome MATLAB and Simulink Robotics

-This is a list of awesome demos, tutorials, utilities and overall resources for the robotics community that use MATLAB and Simulink.
+This is a list of awesome demos, tutorials, utilities and overall resources for the robotics community that use MATLAB&reg; and Simulink&reg;.
 For more information and to get your projects included in this list, reach out to <roboticsarena@mathworks.com>

 - [**By Applications Areas**](#by-applications-areas)
   * [Ground Vehicles and Mobile Robotics](#ground-vehicles-and-mobile-robotics)